pgEdge/cli/docs/functions/ace-table-rerun.md

     -d, --dbname=DBNAME
         Name of the database to use.
 If omitted, defaults to the first database in the cluster configuration.

+    -b, --behavior=BEHAVIOR
+        Deprecated.
+Formerly used to specify the behavior of the rerun.
+Now, it always defaults to "hostdb".

     -q, --quiet=QUIET
         Whether to suppress output in stdout.
 Defaults to False.